 BT has announced that it is to switch off all Integrated Services Digital Network (ISDN) and Public Switched Telephone Network (PSTN) lines as the company targets modernisation of phone and data lines.
 Crucially for organisations, ISDN and PSTN circuits still support the vast majority of business and home phone lines.
+This will necessitate the move to VoIP or alternative unified communications systems.

 Why is the PSTN and ISDN switch off happening?